Home > Depts > Physical Education and Aesthetics

 |P5 Camp||P6 Captain's Ball|

-Sports Education Programmes is to promote the active lifestyle by exposing students to popular outdoor sports.
+Sports Education Programmes are to promote the active lifestyle by exposing students to popular outdoor sports.
 This allows the students to carry learning this new sport at their own free time.
-Sports offered this year include inline skating, sports climbing, archery and dragon boating.
-These programmes are conducted by SSC endorsed service providers.
+Sports offered this year include handball, inline skating, archery and laser tag.

 Health promotion activities are also conducted to complement the Physical Health Education to help students manage their weight through an active lifestyle and proper dietary choices.